 Responsible Person Action Nursing Faculty Develop examinations according to the learning objectives listed for the course/content.
 Student Attend and engage in class, clinical, and simulation.
 Students must have their own Evolve account.
 Sharing of accounts is prohibited.
 Prepare for examinations a.
 Read the objectives b.
 Complete required readings prior to class c.
 Review handouts and lecture notes d.
-Use color, symbols, or other notation systems to identify important topics such as steps of the nursing process, patient safety, or nursing actions. e.
-Practice NCLEX-type questions.4.
-Purchase Examplify testing software.
+Use color, symbols, or other notation systems to identify important topics such as steps of

-E Drive to first oversignation review the extint of
+the nursing process, patient safety, or nursing

+actions.

+e.
+Practice NCLEX-type questions.

+4. Purchase Examplify testing software.

 5. Prior to first examination, review the article at

 https://help.examsoft.com/s/article/Examplify-Take-

 an-Exam.

-1. Enforce standard examination procedures
+1. Enforce standard examination procedures:

 a.
 Before the exam begins

 i.
 All student possessions (backpacks,

 cell phones, watches, beverages,

 etc.) should remain locked in their

 cars.

 ii.
 Students may wear a simple jacket or

 sweatshirt if cold.
 Hoodies are not

 allowed.

 iii.
 Students should arrive in the exam

 room at least 10 minutes prior to the

 scheduled exam time.

 iv.
 Students are not permitted to sit at

 their desk with notes prior to the

 exam.
 Any last-minute studying must

 be conducted outside the classroom.

 v.
 Students are to enter quietly and

 maintain a quiet atmosphere prior to

 testing.

 vi.
-Students arriving without their
+Students arriving without their OSU-

-testing device, or the exam
+OKC Student ID Card, testing device,

-downloaded, will not be permitted to
+or the exam downloaded, will not be

-sit for the exam.
+Nursing Faculty permitted to sit for the exam.

 b.
 During the exam

-Nursing Faculty i.
-The student may only have a picture
+i.
+The student may only have their

-ID, a pencil, ear plugs, and their car
+OSU-OKC Student ID, a pencil, ear

-key in their possession during the
+plugs, and their car key in their

-exam.
+possession during the exam.

 ii.
 Provide scratch paper.

 iii.
+Students may not write on scratch

+paper prior to the exam beginning

+and the first question on their screen.

+If notes are present, take up scratch

+paper, replace with a new scratch

+paper, and document.

+iv.
 When headphones are required for

 the examination, only wired

 headphones are allowed in the

 testing environment.
 Wireless

 headphones are prohibited.

 c.
 During a lengthy exam (> 2 hours)

 i.
 Enforce above standard examination

 procedures.

 ii.
 Students approaching for permission

 to take a 15-minute break should be

-reminded that their exam time does

-not stop.

-iii.
-Students should be given a time to

-return.

-iv.
-Faculty should assist students to

-minimize noise/disruption from their

-leaving and returning to the testing

-environment.

-d.
-After the exam

-i.
-Confirm that student exams have

-successfully uploaded prior to their

-leaving the testing environment.

-1. During the examination

-a.
-Raise hand if having technical issues or if

-there are questions.

-b.
+reminded that their exam time does not stop. iii.
+Students should be given a time to return. iv.
+Faculty should assist students to minimize noise/disruption from their leaving and returning to the testing environment. d.
+After the exam i.
+Confirm that student exams have successfully uploaded prior to their leaving the testing environment. ii.
+Collect scratch paper.
+1. During the examination Student a.
+Raise hand if having technical issues or if there are questions. b.
 Review examination prior to upload.

-2. During a lengthy examination (> 2 hours)

-a.
-Students requesting a break should raise

-their hand or quietly approach faculty to

-request permission to take a break.

-b.
-Students are allowed up to one 15-minute

-break per two hours exam time.

-c.
-Faculty will note the time to return.

-d.
-Please exit and re-enter as quietly as possible

-Student to minimize disruption for other test takers.

-e.
-The exam clock does not stop while on break.

-f.
-Snacks and beverages are allowed during

-breaks but cannot be stored or consumed in

-the testing environment.

-3. After examination

-a.
-Upload examination and verify with faculty

-that the upload has been successful before

-leaving the room.

-b.
-After leaving the room, please exit the area

-so remaining students can continue to test in

-a quiet environment.

-All software the 1.
-Perform statistical analysis of examinations.

-Nursing Faculty 2.
-Enter final exam grades into learning management

-system.
+2. During a lengthy examination (&gt; 2 hours) a.
+Students requesting a break should raise their hand or quietly approach faculty to request permission to take a break. b.
+Students are allowed up to one 15-minute break per two hours exam time. c.
+Faculty will note the time to return. d.
+Please exit and re-enter as quietly as possible to minimize disruption for other test takers. e.
+The exam clock does not stop while on break. f.
+Snacks and beverages are allowed during breaks but cannot be stored or consumed in the testing environment.
+3. After examination a.
+Upload examination and verify with faculty that the upload has been successful before leaving the room. b.
+After leaving the room, please exit the area so remaining students can continue to test in a quiet environment.
+Nursing Faculty Perform statistical analysis of examinations.
+Enter final exam grades into learning management system.